Read all about the problems with plastic waste, in the article excerpts which follow, and also go and read the full articles at the linked websites:

 In 2015, volunteers of the Ocean Conservancy’s International Coastal Cleanup event collected almost 1 million plastic beverage bottles, 800,000 plastic bottle caps, and about half a million each of plastic bags and drinking straws — all in just a single day.

 The conservancy estimates 90 percent of seabirds are now eating plastics regularly.
+This is possibly the biggest of the many problems with plastic waste.
 A third of all leatherback turtles have plastic in their stomachs — they often mistake plastic bags for the jellyfish they feed on.

 Eventually some of the plastic that humans have released into the oceans comes full circle.
 Micro-plastics make their way into the guts of harvested fish and shellfish, which are then consumed by humans.
 You could very well be swallowing microscopic plastic particulate with every bite of your tilapia filet. via plastic in seafood